Shyam Singha Roy: Plot

 In West Bengal in 1969, Shyam Singha Roy is an influential social reformer and revolutionary writer with communist ideologies, who comes from a conservative family.
-As his family disapproves of his methods, he decides to leave but stumbles upon Maitreyi, a devadasi from Bangladesh who dances in the temple during the Navaratri.
+As his family disapproves of his methods, he decides to leave but stumbles upon Maitreyi, a devadasi from Bangladesh (then known as East Pakistan) who dances in the temple during the Navaratri.
 Despite being an atheist, Shyam visits the temple every night to see Maitreyi.
 One night, he asks her to sneak out of the temple with him and she reluctantly agrees.
 Shyam and Maitreyi fall for each other, and Shyam renames Maitreyi as Rosie.
 They decide to elope, however, on that night, the temple's high priest Mahant, who sexually preys on devadasis, selects a young girl to sleep with, which Rosie opposes.
 Mahant physically assaults Rosie in anger and disrespects her by urinating on her.
 Upon discovering this, an enraged Shyam attacks Mahant in the temple, during the Navaratri festival.
-After a fight, Shyam leaps onto the statue of Durga, takes the sword, castrates him, and throws him onto burning coal, killing him and removing the necklace on Maitreyi, implying discontinuing her duties as Devadasi.
+After a fight, Shyam leaps onto the statue of Kali, takes the sword, castrates him, and throws him onto burning coal, killing him and removing the necklace on Maitreyi, implying the discontinuation of her duties as a devadasi.

 Shyam and Maitreyi, having formally changed her name to Rosie, move to Calcutta where he starts working in a printing press.
 By 1977, Shyam becomes an accomplished yet controversial writer of his time.
 On Rosie's suggestion, Shyam opens up a trust to rehabilitate devadasis.
 Shyam's brother, Manoj, requests him to visit their village to see their ailing elder brother.
 However, upon their arrival, his two elder brothers send Manoj to bring tender coconuts, which turns out to be a ploy to murder Shyam for bringing disrepute to their family by killing Mahant at the temple and marrying Rosie, who is not of their caste.
 Manoj arrives but is unable to save Shyam, who dies in front of him.
 The two elder brothers are killed in an accident a few years later and Shyam's nephews now run SR Publications, Singha Roy's publishing house.

 In the present, Vasu visits the printing press in Kolkata where Shyam worked.
-However, he is told that Shyam and Rosie died decades ago, Rosie having left to find Shyam.
+However, he is told that upon learning Shyam's disappearance, Rosie has left to find him.
 Padmavathi submits Vasu's hypnosis report as evidence in the court that Shyam Singha Roy is reincarnated as Vasu.
 However, the prosecution lawyer objects, stating there is no scientific evidence of reincarnation.
 While the court is about to give its judgment, an 85-year-old Manoj visits the court and declares Vasu to be Shyam's reincarnation.
 Upon being asked for proof, Manoj explains that Vasu adapted Shyam's short story Varna as his short film Varnam, but that story was never published in the public domain.
 Manoj submits Shyam's hand-written manuscript of the story as proof and withdraws the case as the chairman of SR Publications.
 Vasu is acquitted of all charges.